IF YOU SUSPECT YOU MAY HAVE THE CORONAVIRUS DISEASE (COVID-19), PLEASE CALL THE DEDICATED HOTLINE ON 1800 675 398.

 Eat Well for Less

 Life has become expensive.
 Very expensive.
-It is estimated that 69 per cent of us are concerned about money, and the cost of living is taking a toll on our wellbeing.
-Going to the supermarket is enough to raise your blood pressure and working out how to prioritise your spending can be really stressful.
+Many of us are concerned about money, and the cost of living can take a toll on our wellbeing.
+Even a supermarket trip can feel stressful, and working out how to prioritise spending can be challenging.

 The question is, how do we balance the compromises we need to make when it comes to spending with the importance of eating well and nourishing our bodies with good food?

-Having a varied diet, primarily based on plants, with healthy fats and minimal amounts of highly processed foods is ideal to support mental and physical wellbeing.
-Having plenty of fruits and vegetables, for example, supports a healthy gut microbiome, reduces the risk of depression and protects against chronic diseases.
+A varied diet, primarily based on plants, with healthy fats and minimal amounts of highly processed foods, can support mental and physical wellbeing.
+Eating plenty of fruits and vegetables, for example, can support a healthy gut microbiome and may help reduce the risk of some chronic diseases.
+If you have any medical conditions or specific dietary needs, consider speaking with a qualified health professional for personalised advice.

-2: Add pulses, eg, lentils, chickpeas, black beans, kidney beans to a mince or meat dish
+2: Add pulses, for example, lentils, chickpeas, black beans, kidney beans to a mince or meat dish

-Cabbage and carrots are often cheap to make the base for homemade slaw you can have with lunch and add to dinner all week!
-Store shredded cabbage and grated carrot separately in food bags or containers with a few sheets of paper towel in each to maximise the shelf life.
-Mix together before serving or packing your lunch for the day.
+Cabbage and carrots are often budget friendly, and they make a great base for slaw you can use with lunch and dinner through the week.
+Store shredded cabbage and grated carrot separately in containers with a few sheets of paper towel to help extend freshness.
+Mix just before serving or packing.

 Check out these great ways with slaw